ivanma9/MealPlanana/README.md

 For security purposes, the `config.js` file does not include our actual database credientials.
 Only authorized users are given this information.

-A workaround would be to create your own [cluster](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/) and [bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html), and to update the credentials to the `config.js` file.
+A workaround would be to create your own [cluster](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/) and [bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html), and to insert your credentials to the `config.js` file.

 > Note: Another alternative is to store all data locally, which would involve changing some code.

-#### Run the program
+### Run the program

 Now we are ready to start running!

-#

-##### In the backend folder, we can run
+#### In the backend folder, run

-#

 ```shell
 $ npm run dev
 ```

-which is equivalent to
+which, according to our `package.json` file, is equivalent to

 ```shell
 $ nodemon index.js